bseverns/arduinoSketches/README.md

 4. **Prototype fast**.
 This is a playground—fork the sketch, twist a knob, record what happens.

 ## Where to explore next
-- Tighten the best-performing sketches into showcase-ready demos with photos or wiring diagrams.
+- Tighten the best-performing sketches into showcase-ready demos with photos or wiring diagrams. `docs/showcase.md` has TODO slots waiting for media drops.
 - Document unexpected tricks (timer sharing, ISR gotchas) directly in the sketches.
 - Trade polished recordings for commit history: drop audio snippets or GIFs into `docs/` to complement the code.
+Call your shot with TODO notes until the binary files land.

 Questions?
 Crack open the serial monitor, read the comments, and don’t be afraid to get weird—but keep it useful.